My best ideas on how to spend a perfect weekend in Edinburgh, Scotland.

-Places To Eat For A Perfect Weekend In Edinburgh
+Places To Eat On A Weekend In Edinburgh

 The capital of Scotland has a great selection of restaurants, pubs and bars for every taste.
 Here are 7 places to eat and drink you should consider on your weekend in Edinburgh: